-Essays earning a score of 8 effectively develop a position on the ethics of offering incentives for charitable acts.
+Essays earning a score of 8 effectively defend, challenge, or qualify Boorstin's distinction.
 The evidence used is appropriate and convincing.
 The prose demonstrates an ability to control a wide range of the elements of effective writing but is not necessarily flawless.